What it does

-On January 8 Eden said it had signed a one-year exclusive evaluation agreement with Corteva Biosciences, the US giant worth more than US$20bn.
+In January, Eden signed a one-year exclusive evaluation agreement with Corteva Biosciences, the US giant worth more than US$20bn.

-While the exact details of the evaluation haven’t been released, Eden chief executive Sean Smith confirmed Sustaine would be used on a “significant crop”.
+While the exact details of the evaluation haven’t been released, Eden's chief executive Sean Smith confirmed Sustaine would be used on a “significant crop”.

 What the broker says

 House broker Cenkos is predicting Eden will generate product sales of £3.6mln this year, rising to £6.6mln in 2021, at which point it will be profitable.